Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 • Learning methods: Online learning modules in the form of lectures and demonstrations.
 Digital yoga teacher training manual.

-2. Hybrid live & online course
+2. Hybrid live & online certification course

-For this type of yoga course you will convene with your instructors and classmates multiple times each week over Zoom (or similar) for live lectures, yoga practice, and learning sessions.
+For this type of yoga course, you will convene with your instructors and classmates multiple times each week over Zoom (or similar) for live lectures, yoga practice, and learning sessions.
 These live sessions supplement the online learning course.

 For the most part, live sessions are recorded as well, so being in a different time zone isn’t a show-stopper unless you want to actually be present for the live sessions.